fasihahmad/octopress-junkjam/source/_posts/2018-05-05-shopping-sites-for-every-college-chic.markdown

 #### Clovia
 {% img center https://user-images.githubusercontent.com/1082157/39666276-b8b95dc8-50be-11e8-86cd-246e5a8e1c3e.jpg 600 500 %}
 Clovia is a womania site that offers a wide selection of lingerie.
 A global brand that offers 4 bras at just 699 bucks while 5 panties @599.
-If you are looking for something sexy and spicy to gift you friend at her marriage, one must check out the site-<a rel="nofollow" href="https://www.clovia.com/" target="_blank">www.clovia.com</a>
+If you are looking for something sexy and spicy to gift your friend at her marriage, one must check out the site-<a rel="nofollow" href="https://www.clovia.com/" target="_blank">www.clovia.com</a>

 #### Amazon local finds
 Now you must be wondering how Amazon is unheard or unseen, Amazon local finds tells you about your own local city on Amazon regarding shopping and home products.
 Well not many of know about this, check out the site <a rel="nofollow" href="https://www.amazon.in/localfinds" target="_blank">www.amazon.in/localfinds</a>

 #### Jewel Maze
 {% img center https://user-images.githubusercontent.com/1082157/39670450-3c89f87e-5123-11e8-8c6b-587c753ab487.png 400 400 %}
 Jewel Maze provides you trendy jewelry for your outfits.
 The site includes of beautiful Afghani, gold plated, silver plated and oxidized jewelries.
+From western choker to ethnic choker, it has got everything that you wanna wear.
 If you are an ornamental person, you should check out their collection on <a rel="nofollow" href="https://www.jewelmaze.com/" target="_blank">www.jewelmaze.com</a>

 #### Tatacliq
 Tatacliq is the site that has the collection of outfits for both men and women, it has all set of clothes that one wants, from ethnic to western including indo-western look.
 Refresh your collection by checking out <a rel="nofollow" href="https://www.tatacliq.com/" target="_blank">www.tatacliq.com</a>